Regional Young Planner Contact

 Social Events in Cambridge

-Over the past year, the Young Planners socials in Cambridge have been going from strength to strength with many new faces joining the group, and we are very grateful to everyone involved.
+The Young Planners socials in Cambridge have been going from strength to strength with many new faces joining the group, and we are very grateful to everyone involved.
 It's a great opportunity to catch up with friends and colleagues and to build up a network of contacts in a relaxed and informal atmosphere.
 For students and recent graduates it's a perfect opportunity to find out about careers.
 If you have any questions, please contact Charlotte Burton, the East of England Cambridge YP rep.

 Other Parts of the Region - We Need YOU!